diogo-raphael-cravo/MIGRA/README.md

 # MIGRA

-Module Integration using Graph Grammars (MIGRA)
+Module Integration using Graph Grammars (MIGRA) is a research project to help developers migrate software modules.

 ## Requirements